lucidlyfi/open-roles/board.md

 - Write comprehensive unit and integration tests for smart contracts and ensure full test coverage.
 - Opmitize for gas cost savings for users.

+Work in the next 6 months will look like -

+- Designing and implementing an auction platform for protocols to issue credit and optimally find a pricing mechanism for them.
+- Designing and implementing a suite of exchange products for users to trade or collateralised credit positions.
+- 100% unit and integration testing for the above.
+- Collaborate in security reviews.
+- Deploy and maintain smart contracts subsequently.

 **Qualifications** -

 - Extensive experience with solidity and smart contract development on ethereum.